 When the ball is coming from above, get in position to where the ball is going to land at the height of your chest.

 Lean your head back and open your chest to allow the ball to land on your chest.

 Imagine if the ball was to hit the goal post, it would rebound off, but if the posts were not fixed to the ground it would cushion the power.

 For all of these steps, after you’ve cushioned it, prepare your next move by getting behind the ball ready to pass it or dribble.

 The most common and easiest way to touch a soccer ball is with the inside of your foot.
 This is used for all aspects of the game – passing, dribbling, and shooting.

 This is done with the ark of your foot – the hardest part.
-Your leg needs to be at an angle so that you are not just twisting your ankle.
+Your leg needs to be at an angle so that you aren’t just twisting your ankle.

-It will take time for your muscles to adapt.
-When starting out, players use their toes to kick the ball along, but make sure you have strong footwear, otherwise, it can bend back your toenails!
+It’ll take time for your muscles to adapt.
+When starting out, players use their toes to kick the ball along, but make sure you’ve strong footwear, otherwise, it can bend back your toenails!